viamrobotics/docs/docs/appendix/apis/components/generic.md

 linkTitle: "Generic"
 weight: 20
 type: "docs"
-description: "The generic API allows you to give commands to your generic components with code instead of with the graphical interface of the Viam app"
+description: "The generic API allows you to give commands to your generic components for running model-specific commands using DoCommand."
 icon: true
 images: ["/icons/components/generic.svg"]
 ---

-The generic API allows you to give commands to your [generic components](/components/generic/) with code instead of with the graphical interface of the [Viam app](https://app.viam.com/).
+The generic API allows you to give commands to your [generic components](/components/generic/) for running model-specific commands using [`DoCommand`](#docommand).

 The generic component supports the following method: